connect2brain/mtms/docs/source/markdown/real-time-pipeline.md

 # Real-time pipeline
 ![real-time pipeline](pipeline_nodes.svg)

+TODO: This document is very much outdated by Nov 2023, please update!

 The real-time pipeline consists of 3 main nodes: EEG bridge, EEG processor, and mTMS device bridge.
 1. EEG bridge receives data from the EEG device and serializes it into a format other ROS nodes understand.
 The data includes EEG samples and triggers.
 2. EEG processor receives the EEG samples, passes them to a hot-swappable component which outputs mTMS events, and forwards the events to either stimulus presenter (stimuli events) or mTMS device bridge (mTMS device events).